cavpollo/se-pelo-server/README.md

 # ¡Se peló! - Client

 This is the server codebase for the "¡Se peló!" game, which is yet another CAH (Cards Against Humanity) clone.
 Just a hobby project hacked in a couple of days (including all of its horrible code practices).
+It is basically just a glorified game state machine.

 ## Why?